Best Paid Substack Newsletters 2026 (Top 15 by Revenue)

 What Are the Top Paid Substacks for Politics & News?

 Letters from an American is the #1 paid Substack in politics and on the platform overall, with an estimated 2.9 million subscribers and $12M+ in annual revenue, according to Growth In Reverse.
 Politics is Substack's largest category by revenue — the top-earning 52 accounts are dominated by political newsletters, which account for 46% of that group's estimated $18.4 million annual revenue, per Press Gazette.
+It's also the category with the most overlap: if you subscribe to 3+ political Substacks, expect identical coverage of the same Supreme Court or White House story on the same day.

 Letters from an American — Heather Cox Richardson